 Holocaust, and Family History

-At present, Susan and her literary agent are looking for a publisher for her just-completed work, 100 KISSES: What the Woman Who Buried my Grandfather Taught Me About Judaism and My Family's Past, a memoir which describes her Jewish journey through her own personal heart of darkness, and tells how what began as a seemingly simple search for the woman who buried Susan's grandfather inspired her to track down family members, and fly to Budapest and Ukraine to visit ancestral homes where relatives lived and died during World War II, and in the Holocaust.
+Susan's latest work, BECAUSE OF EVA, will be published by Syracuse University Press in spring, 2016.
+It's about Susan's Jewish journey through her own personal heart of darkness, and tells how what began as a seemingly simple search for the woman who buried Susan's grandfather inspired her to track down family members, and fly to Budapest and Ukraine to see where relatives lived and died before and during World War II, and in the Holocaust.
 Here's how it begins -

-100 KISSES combines World War II and Holocaust history with online as well as old-fashioned family tree research and issues of divorce including the breakdown of family ties.
+BECAUSE OF EVA combines World War II and Holocaust history with genealogical research following two generations of divorce and separations, which caused the breakdown of family ties.